dusk-network/docs/src/content/docs/learn/deep-dive/succinct-attestation.md

 | Maximum Step Timeout      | 60               |

 [^1]: a provisioner is *eligible* if it has a stake of at least 1000 DUSK and at least two *epochs* have ended since the stake was created.
 A new epoch is started every 2160 blocks, counting from the genisis block.

-[^2]: this information is considered a security risk, as knowing the identities of the provisioners participating in future rounds (most notably the block generator) could foster collusion or even enable target DoS attacks.